zakdev12312/VecturaOne/README.md

 # Vectura One

 ## ⚠️ Warnings ⚠️
 Please do not use any form of contact listed on the website.
-These contact methods will remain closed until the domain is in motion.
+These contact methods will remain closed until the domain is in full focus.

 ## 🌐 Project Overview
 Vectura One is a strategic concept (sorta kinda) brand focusing on innovative solutions through minimal, powerful design.